 Gemini Jr. High School becomes Gemini Middle School

-- The Library and Cafeteria will be expanded.
+- The Library and Cafeteria were expanded.

-- Students interested in the performing arts will have the opportunity to further learn their craft in a theater-like Multi-Purpose Room with stage.
+- Students interested in the performing arts have the opportunity to further learn their craft in a theater-like Multi-Purpose Room with stage.